 When it comes to the infrastructure, we have a problem with sewage in the old town, because in winter we have 1,000 inhabitants but in the summer the number of people in the town rises to 9,000.
 So, we are currently waiting on permits for our main project: a complete reconstruction of the water supply and sewage network in order to increase the capacities.
-We are expecting this project to begin this winter and it will probably last for a few years, since no work can be done various happenings and events taking place during the summer, so we are left with 7 or such as workshops about growing vegetables, 8 months of active work a year.
+We are expecting this project to begin this winter and it will probably last

+8 months of active work a year.
 The project old ways of gardening, etc. will cost around €7 million.